 Information we automatically collect about you.
 We will use this information:

 Information you supply to us.
-We will use this information in compliance with our Data Protection Policy (add link once on new website).
+We will use this information in compliance with our Data Protection Policy.

 Disclosure of your information – How we protect your data